smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 - `0x6c3699283bda56ad74f6b855546325b68d482e983852a7a82979cc4807b641f4`
 - `100000000000000000`

 These are the coordinator address, LINK address, key hash, and fee.
-For a full reference of the addresses, key hashes, and fees for each network, see [VRF Contracts](../vrf-contracts/).
+For a full reference of the addresses, key hashes, and fees for each network, see [VRF Contracts](../vrf-deployments/v1/).
 Click deploy and use your Metamask account to confirm the transaction.

 **Note**: You should [have some Kovan ETH](/docs/beginners-tutorial/#obtaining-testnet-eth) in your Metamask account to pay for the GAS.

+> 📘 Address, Key Hashes and more
+>
+> For a full reference of the addresses, key hashes and fees for each network, see [VRF Contracts](../vrf-deployments/v1/).

 At this point, your contract should be successfully deployed.
 However, it can't request anything yet since it doesn't own LINK.
 If you click `rollDice` with no LINK, the transaction will revert.